An almost-linear time decoding algorithm for quantum LDPC codes under circuit-level noise: Results

 \begin{itemize} \item \textbf{BP+OSD-0:} We set the maximum number of iterations for the minimum-sum belief propagation decoder to $10{,}000$, following~\cite{BBcodes}.
 As noted in~\cite{AmbiguityClusteringOSD}, using a large iteration count improves speed, as premature termination means the decoder relies more on OSD-postprocessing.
 The `0' in OSD-0 indicates that no higher-order post-processing is applied find solutions that improve upon the initial output~\cite{Joschka_decoding_across}.

 \item \textbf{BP+BP+OTF:} Oscillations in the soft output of BP can emerge after a sufficient number of iterations~\cite{bpgdg}, which may result in OTF graphs that fail to span the observed syndrome.
 To address this, we adopt an ensemble decoding strategy~\cite{googleEnsmeble, koutsioumpas2025automorphismensembledecodingquantum}, where each member of the ensemble uses a different number of iterations in the first BP stage.
 This improves robustness without affecting overall runtime, as all decoders run in parallel \footnote{For the $[[72,12,6]]$ code, which exhibits limited degeneracy, we do not use the ensemble approach.
 Instead, we run a single BP+BP+OTF decoder with $300$ iterations on the full detector graph and $113$ iterations in the second BP stage and on the OTF graph.}.
 The ensemble consists of $22$ BP+BP+OTF decoders, with first-stage BP iteration counts ranging from $17$ to $391$ in steps of $17$.
+The [[360,12,24]] uses an ensemble of size $44$, with first-stage ranging from $7$ to $399$.
 The subsequent BP rounds on both the sparsified and OTF graphs are capped at $113$ iterations.
 All BP stages use the minimum-sum variant.
+See Appendix \ref{app:convergence} for a detailed discussion on why the number of iterations on the OTF stage is enough and the need for the ensembling approach.

 \end{itemize}

 The results demonstrate that the proposed decoder matches the performance of BP+OSD-0 when decoding bivariate bicycle codes.
 Crucially, this is achieved with an almost-linear runtime, requiring at most $617$ BP iterations across the three stages of the decoder.